 Many of the illustrations I’ve posted two years ago are no longer representative of who I am today.
 Slowly but surely, I have been replacing some of these old illustrations with new ones that reflect my illustration style today.
 Whenever possible, I try to keep the old illustrations at the end of each post for you to see how things have changed and evolved over time.

 My logo has also evolved with time.
 Reflecting my style through handmade branding that reflects my identity as an illustrator and artist is important to me.
-Here’s the latest logo I’ve come up with recently:
+Above is the latest logo I’ve come up with recently.